-Semiconductor chip shortages resulting from the pandemic forced GM to shut down production in much of North America during the second quarter of 2021.
-GM began reopening closed facilities on Oct.
-3 and will have all pandemic-affected facilities reopened by Nov.
-1.
+Closing a difficult year in which semiconductor chip shortages resulting from the pandemic forced GM to shut down production in much of North America during the second quarter of 2021, GM reported fourth-quarter 2021 earnings that beat analysts’ predictions and revenue that fell slightly short, CNBC reported.

-Based on GM’s revenue and profits from the last three years, GM is worth over $148 billion.
+Based on GM’s revenue and profits from the last three years, GM is worth just under $169 billion.

 GM Rides Auto Industry Ups and Downs

-Pandemic shutdowns and chip shortages have created shockwaves across the auto industry for the last 19 months or so.
+Shutdowns due to the pandemic and chip shortages have created shockwaves across the auto industry over the last two years.
 In addition to gauging the impact in the shorter term, analysts will be watching for signs indicating whether GM will meet its long-term goal to increase revenue more than 100% and increase earnings 300% by 2030.
 Of course, GM has a history of riding out whatever storms have crossed its path.

 The company lost billions toward the end of 2017 due to inventory issues but managed to make a comeback in the first quarter of 2018 thanks to strong crossover sales and adept cost control.